 Many clients are crazy about shades for dental work.
 They love the natural blending of colors and the translucency on the incisor.
-They are also dying to see the natural anatomy for front and back teeth.
-Today we talk about what to do to create satisfactory shades and anatomy.
+They also love the natural anatomy for front and back teeth.
+Here let’s expore what to do to create satisfactory shades and anatomy.

 We need a front view and side view of the patient.
 First, it is important that we learn the patient’s gender and age.
 Second, with such pictures, we can check the patient’s smile and the shape of the patient’s face.
 Then we can decide the length of the teeth for the upper and the lower.
 We can also decide the shape of the crowns that we will make, whether they should be more square or oval.